guinetn/browserLocalHomepage/assets/books/api/architecture/architecture_driven_design_tdd.md

 Test-driven design/unit-testing

-The process of writing unit tests before the code they’re testing is called TDD (TEST DRIVEN DEVELOPMENT).
+Development model in wich we are writing unit tests before the real code
-I don’t care much about the output.
-The only thing needed is to carry out the test in a particular way.

 2 groups in TDD: